All students at IUP take three Liberal Studies English courses.

 Please see the current

-Composition II should be taken in a student’s first semester of his/her sophomore year.
-In this course, students synthesis writing process, rhetorical flexibility and genre awareness, and critical reading and analysis skills they have learned in 101 and 121.
+Composition II should be taken in a student’s first semester of sophomore year.
+In this course, students build on the composition and critical reading and thinking skills they developed in Composition 1 and Humanities Literature.
+They learn to evaluate resources and integrate research to support their own argument and analytical thinking.
 This course serves as a foundation for the sort of academic and scholarly work they will read and write in their majors courses.

 IUP has a world renowned